Our solution for the unwelcome SMS guest

 Great!
 With a 98% open rate within the first five minutes of receipt and close to 8% click-to-delivered rates, SMS is a marketing channel that can cut through the noise.
 Here are five of our favorite ways our customers are using SMS to get better results for their marketing campaigns:

 1. Events marketing is hard enough without having to guess how many people will be attending.
 In a busy world, even if customers or prospects have time to check their email, they often forget to RSVP.
 Luckily, SMS can be used as an effective reminder to RSVP to an event.
 Our customers have found that SMS reminders have not only increased attendance rates, but have also allowed them to better prepare as they know exactly how many people will be attending on the day.

 2. Thanks to its unbeatable open rate, our customers find that SMS works great for snap sales, like one-day-only promos where customers need to read and act fast.

 3. Text-to-join campaigns and competitions are one of the best ways to get customers in store to sign up to your email or SMS list.

 4. Because there is a guarantee they will be read on a mobile phone, SMS campaigns are one of the most effective ways to encourage customers to download your app.
-As Engagement Cloud also lets you shorten and track SMS links easily, you’ll be able to measure the engagement rates of SMS campaigns versus others.
+As Dotdigital also lets you shorten and track SMS links easily, you’ll be able to measure the engagement rates of SMS campaigns versus others.